 - It was very smooth, no chalkiness (rare for protein powders)

 - Kind of frothy (not a big deal either way, just a note).

 There’s no obvious bad part of the taste of Plantfusion’s protein powder, so I think it’s fair to give this powder a taste score of 22.

 When I first tried PlantFusion, it was their old formula that included fructose and some other ingredients.
 It tasted amazing and I gave it a perfect score.
-The current (“new”) version of PlantFusion that I’ve reviewed here is still very good, but definitely doesn’t taste as good.
+The current (“new”) version of PlantFusion that I’ve reviewed here is still very good, but definitely doesn’t taste as good (better macros though).